Zigl3ur/go-app/README.md

 Base path is `/api/v1/auth`

+- `POST /login` - Login and receive a session token
 - `POST /register` - Register a new user
-- `POST /login` - Login and receive a session token
 - `GET /session` - Retrieve the current session information
+- `PUT, DELETE /user` - Update or delete the current user
 - `DELETE /logout` - Logout and invalidate the session token

 ## Run